BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

         - `2.0.2` is released. `2.0.1-CONFIG-1` is still the config version of the `2.0.2` release as no changes have been introduced to the config.

-    This is how the patch file would change with these updates:
+    This is how the patch file would be changed for each dev build:

     === "2.0.0-DEV-1"
         ```YAML title="config.patch.yml"